 This program is intended for students who wish to develop a strong educational and experiential base in business.
-Students acquire skills in acquisitions analysis, market research, selling, networking, financial analysis and planning, various computer applications and systems, social entrepreneurship development, human resource planning and management.
-Students also develop skills to integrate the whole area of business principles and practices in order to successfully operate and manage a business.
+Students develop skills in entrepreneurial thinking, market research, networking, financial literacy and planning, digital and traditional marketing, and human resource planning and management.
+Students explore intrapreneurship, social innovation, ideation and design thinking, as well as business principles and practices in order to successfully launch and operate a business.

-This program is particularly appropriate for students whose goal is to enter a family business, start their own business, or enter employment in a small business, or become an intrapreneur within a large corporation.
+This program is particularly appropriate for students whose goal is to enter a family business, start their own business, enter employment in a small business, or become an intrapreneur within a large corporation.
 One of the key experiential outcomes is the research, development and presentation of a complete business plan for a new enterprise.
 Students will connect with industry and entrepreneurial mentors in the community and the College.

 Tuition and fees

 - Visit our tuition and fees page for detailed information on the cost to attend Georgian.

 - Review additional program-specific fees for this program.

 - You can afford this!
 Explore OSAP as well as awards, scholarships and bursaries to help you pay your way to graduation.